Dr. Nicholas Castle

 Targets of Interest: Earth, Mars, Meteorites

-Disciplines/Techniques: lectron Microscopy, Field Work, Geology, Mass spectrometry, Mineralogy, Optical Microscopy, Petrology, Scanning Electron Microscopy, Volcanism, X-Ray Diffraction
+Disciplines/Techniques: Electron microscopy, Field Work, Geology, Mass Spectrometry, Mineralogy, Optical Microscopy, Petrology, Scanning Electron Microscopy, Volcanism, X-ray diffraction

 Missions: MSL